FinalBoss-Squad/Celock/README.md

 ## 📦 Use Cases

+Who is this for?
+- 🌐 **Websites & Publishers**: Tired of bots scraping your website's content for free?
+Celock forces them to pay for the privilege.
+Protect your articles, product listings, or data while creating a new revenue channel from automated traffic.

-  - **🤖 API Providers:** Monetize every single automated call, turning a cost center into a new revenue stream.
+- 🤖 **API Providers**: Your API is valuable.
+Celock ensures you get paid for every automated call, turning traffic that currently costs you money into a predictable revenue stream.

-  - **📰 Content Platforms:** Protect valuable content from scrapers while allowing paid, programmatic access for legitimate AI agents.
-  - **🧠 AI Agent Platforms:** Enable AI agents to autonomously pay for the data they need, creating a true pay-as-you-go machine economy.
+- 🧠 **AI Agent Developers**: Build truly autonomous agents.
+Celock is the native payment layer for the machine economy, enabling your AI to seamlessly pay for the data and services it needs on the fly, without human intervention.

 ## 💰 Business Model